Xetibo/ReSet-Doc/sections/result/plugin_system.typ

 plugins is still guaranteed.
 The DBus object is created with the plugin name which must be defined as a separate plugin function.

-in @dbus_crossroads_register_new, the injection of the interface is visualized.
+In @dbus_crossroads_register_new, the injection of the interface is visualized.

 #let code = "
 pub fn setup_dbus_interface(